ROCm

 ROCm is an Advanced Micro Devices (AMD) software stack for graphics processing unit (GPU) programming.
-ROCm spans several domains: general-purpose computing on graphics processing units (GPGPU), high performance computing (HPC), heterogeneous computing.
-It offers several programming models: HIP (GPU-kernel-based programming), OpenMP/Message Passing Interface (MPI) (directive-based programming), OpenCL.
+ROCm spans several domains, including general-purpose computing on graphics processing units (GPGPU), high performance computing (HPC), and heterogeneous computing.
+It offers several programming models: HIP (GPU-kernel-based programming), OpenMP (directive-based programming), and OpenCL.

-ROCm is free, libre and open-source software (except the GPU firmware blobs), it is distributed under various licenses.
+ROCm is free, libre and open-source software (except the GPU firmware blobs), and it is distributed under various licenses.
+ROCm initially stood for Radeon Open Compute platform; however, due to Open Compute being a registered trademark, ROCm is no longer an acronym — it is simply AMD's open-source stack designed for GPU compute.

 Background

 The first GPGPU software stack from ATI/AMD was Close to Metal, which became Stream.

 ROCm was launched around 2016 with the Boltzmann Initiative.
-ROCm stack builds upon previous AMD GPU stacks, some tools trace back to GPUOpen, others to the Heterogeneous System Architecture (HSA).
+ROCm stack builds upon previous AMD GPU stacks; some tools trace back to GPUOpen and others to the Heterogeneous System Architecture (HSA).

-Heterogeneous System Architecture
+Heterogeneous System Architecture Intermediate Language

-HSA was aimed at producing a middle-level, hardware-agnostic intermediate representation, that could be JIT-compiled to the eventual hardware (GPU, FPGA...) using the appropriate finalizer.
+HSAIL was aimed at producing a middle-level, hardware-agnostic intermediate representation that could be JIT-compiled to the eventual hardware (GPU, FPGA...) using the appropriate finalizer.
 This approach was dropped for ROCm: now it builds only GPU code, using LLVM, and its AMDGPU backend that was upstreamed, although there is still research on such enhanced modularity with LLVM MLIR.

-Microsoft AMP C++ 1.2

 Programming abilities

 ROCm as a stack ranges from the kernel driver to the end-user applications.

 AMD has introductory videos about AMD GCN hardware, and ROCm programming via its learning portal.

 One of the best technical introductions about the stack and ROCm/HIP programming, remains, to date, to be found on Reddit.